 Pesto Scrambled Eggs Recipe for Our Pre-Tik Tok Pesto Eggs That Will Outlast Any Egg Trends

 Our basil pesto scrambled eggs recipe makes an eggs dish that we’ve been making for decades – long before everyone became obsessed with copying the Tik Tok pesto eggs of eggs fried in basil pesto, which we’re really not fans of… our pesto eggs uses basil pesto in a more subtle way and is best with fresh homemade basil pesto.

-At risk of sounding ancient, back in the day before Tik Tok, social media and even the Internet, we experimented with eggs at home having been inspired by eggs dishes eaten out at cafés, cookbooks, and our travels.
+At risk of sounding ancient, back in the day before Tik Tok, social media and even the Internet, we experimented with eggs at home having been inspired by eggs dishes eaten out at cafés and our on travels.
 Remember when we could travel?